Anxiety

 With one quarter of Australians experiencing an issue with anxiety at some point in their lives, it’s Australia’s most common mental health condition.

-We all get a little anxious at certain points in our lives.
-But when it interferes with your everyday life, help and support are available.
+You may get a little anxious at certain points in your life.
+But when it interferes with your everyday life, help and support is available.

 What is anxiety?